-Biennial Inspections [24 CFR 983.103(d); FR Notice 6/25/14]
+Biennial Inspections [24 CFR 983.103(d): FR Notice 6/25/14]

-At least once every 24 months during the term of the HAP contract, HHA shall inspect a random sample consisting of at least 20 percent of the contract units in each building to determine if the contract units and the premises are maintained in accordance with HQS.
+At least once every 36 months during the term of the HAP contract, HHA shall inspect all PBV units to determine if the contract units and the premises are maintained in accordance with HQS.
 Turnover inspections are not counted toward meeting this inspection requirement.
 HHA shall generally perform all required inspections in a PBV project at the same time.
-If more than 20 percent of the sample of inspected contract units in a building fail the initial inspection, HHA shall reinspect 100 percent of the contract units in the building.